neyneyalldayday/readMe-generator/README.md

-# a readme generator
+# readme generator

 ## Description
-a program designed to create a professional readme
+a program designed to create a professional read me off the command line

 ## Table of Contents